For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 In summary, applying for PR is about more than just convenience.It’s a long-term commitment to life, family, and opportunity in Singapore.

-What Are the Eligibility and Financial Requirements for Singapore PR?
+What Are the Eligibility and Financial Requirements for PR?

-Becoming a Singapore PR requires meeting ICA’s strict eligibility and financial criteria.
-Applicants are assessed on factors such as employment history, income stability, family profile, and contribution to Singapore’s economy.
+Securing permanent residency in Singapore requires meeting ICA’s strict eligibility and financial criteria.
+Applicants are assessed on factors such as employment history, income stability, family profile, and contribution to the economy.

 For a wider overview of national policy direction, workforce calibration, and population updates shaping PR approvals, see our Singapore Immigration Trends 2025–2026 Report.